Kyriosity/convert-smth/readme+/_project_concepts.md

 ## Universal values
-Physics is our life and even the worst schooler is aware of dozens of event-related, universal, notable or named physical properties (but not exactly their values):
+Physics is our existence and even the worst schooler is aware of dozens of event-related, universal, notable or named physical properties (but not exactly their values):
 + water freezing/boiling, speed of sound/light
 + mt.
 Everest height, length of equator, distance to Mars
 + normal human body temperature, home/auto voltage